dankraus/padawan360/README.md

 3. Insert the microSD card into your MP3 Trigger and turn the power on while holding down the center navigation switch.
 Wait for the Status LED to go solid, then cycle the power.
 4. You’re now running the new firmware.

+#### Troubleshooting
+If the MP3 Trigger isn't functioning as expected, or at all, or just behaving a little "odd" - it would be good to make sure you have the most up to date firmware.
+Version 2.54 is known to work.
+It can be downloaded [here ](http://robertsonics.com/mp3-trigger-downloads/).
+The user manual has instruction for installation on the last page (as of this writing) of the instruction manual under "Bootloader".
+The manual is available from the previous link and also available directly [here](http://robertsonics.com/resources/mp3trigger/MP3TriggerV2UserGuide_2012-02-04.pdf)

 ### Dome
 Connect the pins for the Syren Motor Controller